confused-Techie/atom-backend/README.md

 ## Summary / Links

-Creating this code base and the interactions it has, has been a massive feat with extreme thanks going out to the contributors that assisted in creating this, and getting us to a point of stability where we now have hundreds of requests every single day providing a great service to all users Pulsar.
+Creating this code base and the interactions it has, has been a massive feat with extreme thanks going out to the contributors that assisted in creating this and getting us to a point of stability where we now have hundreds of requests every single day providing a great service to all users of Pulsar.

 If you'd like to learn more about the Pulsar / Atom Backend or learn how to contribute look at the links below: